silnrsi/font-symchar/README.txt

 CharSym

-CharSym is an open font that can be used by applications to show symbols that represent 'invisible' characters (such as NBSP).
+CharSym (Character Symbols) is an open font that can be used by applications to show symbols that represent 'invisible' characters (such as NBSP).
 Font sources are in UFO3 format.

 The build process requires smith (https://github.com/silnrsi/smith) and project